UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 So in the example, an array with 4 rows and 2 columns.

-We can also use the verb `.reshape()` to tranform a 1D array into a multi-dimension array.
+We can also use the verb `.reshape()` to transform a 1D array into a multi-dimension array.

 ---